 The L1 approximation, based on piecewise linear interpolation of $u$, is a popular scheme of discretizing the Caputo fractional derivative \cite{GSZ,GS,GS2}.
 The cost of the one-time evaluation of the time derivative grows linearly as the time step increases.
 For a given time grid $\{t_n,\ 0=t_0<t_1<\cdots <t_N=t\},\ t_k=k\Delta t$, the L1 approximation constructs a finite difference scheme as \cite[eq.~3.1]{GSZ}

 where $u^k:= u(t_k)$ and

-As the aforementioned, the fractional derivative at $t_k$ depends on all $u(\tau)$ on $\tau\in (0,t)$; as a result, the finite difference scheme \eqref{L1} requires $O(n)$ computational cost to compute $C_0D_t^\alpha u^n$, and $O(n^2)$ computational cost to solve the fractional differential equations (since we need to compute all $^C_0D_t^\alpha u^k,\ k=1,\cdots,n$).
+As aforementioned, the fractional derivative at $t_k$ depends on all $u(\tau)$ on $\tau\in (0,t)$; as a result, the finite difference scheme \eqref{L1} requires $O(n)$ computational cost to compute $C_0D_t^\alpha u^n$, and $O(n^2)$ computational cost to solve the fractional differential equations (since we need to compute all $^C_0D_t^\alpha u^k,\ k=1,\cdots,n$).
 Therefore, it is expensive when $n$ is large.

-Fortunately, {there are plenty of works that propose fast evaluations of the Caputo derivative, including the second order implicit schemes \cite{GHJCA}, the fast evaluations with the sum-of-exponential approximation \cite{ZengTB, JiangZhang}, as well as some efficient algorithms implemented in engineering works \cite{ZhanZhuangSun2017,ZhanZhuangLiu,ZZFL}, \cite[Chapter~2]{Carcione2001}.
+{There are plenty of works that propose fast evaluations of the Caputo derivative, including the second order implicit schemes \cite{GHJCA}, the fast evaluations with the sum-of-exponential approximation \cite{ZengTB, JiangZhang}, as well as some efficient algorithms implemented in engineering works \cite{ZhanZhuangSun2017,ZhanZhuangLiu,ZZFL}, \cite[Chapter~2]{Carcione2001}.
 In this paper we focus on the fast schemes using the sum-of-exponential approximation, which is a widely-used method in speeding up the evaluation of the convolution integrals.
 Such approximations have been used in efficient approximations for heat kernel \cite{ JiangGreengardWang}, the evaluation of average probability of error \cite{LoskotBeaulieu}, and the evaluation of the exponential integral function \cite{AlkheirIbnkahla}.

-The fast scheme in \cite{JiangZhang} is presented in the following to illustrate the application of the sum-of-exponential approximation in the Caputo derivative.} To distinguish the scheme we will propose in this paper, we call the scheme in \cite{JiangZhang} the fast evaluation of the integral representation, abbreviated by FIR.
+The fast scheme in \cite{JiangZhang} is presented in the following to illustrate the application of the sum-of-exponential approximation in the Caputo derivative.} To distinguish the scheme that we shall discuss in this paper, we call the scheme in \cite{JiangZhang} the fast evaluation of the integral representation, abbreviated by FIR.
 To calculate the Caputo derivative \eqref{caputo1} when $t=t_n$, FIR splits the convolution integral in \eqref{caputo1} into two parts --- a local part containing the integral from $t_{n-1}$ to $t_n$, and a history part containing the integral from $0$ to $t_{n-1}$: